trailofbits/ghe-backup/README.md

 ghe-backup
 ===============================

-Encrypted Backups to S3 for GitHub Enterprise Server.
+Encrypted Backups to S3 for GitHub Enterprise.

 ### Features